How Inheritance Tax Works for Married Couples and Civil Partners?

 George and Maud have been married for over 50 years.
 Maud died in 2017 leaving £32,500 to each of her two children.
 The remainder of her estate, including her share of the family home, was left to her husband George.

-George dies in July 2019.
+George died in July 2019.
 At the time of his death, his estate was worth £780,000 and included the family home, valued at £550,000, which was left equally to the couple’s children, Paul and Joanna.

 At the time of her death, Maud had used up £65,000 of her nil rate band.
 The nil rate band at the time of her death was £325,000.
 The transfer to George was covered by the inter-spouse exemption and was free from inheritance tax.